day50-dev/sidechat/README.md

 where `screen-query` and `sd-picker` is in your path.

+There's an intentionally unsophisticated `installer.sh` that may work and if it doesn't, it should be very easy to find out what's going on.

 You should also use `sqa` which you can use to pipe anything into the context.
 Here's an example:
 ![out](https://github.com/user-attachments/assets/62318080-9d67-41de-921b-976ad61e1122)

 You need a modernish version of [fzf](https://github.com/junegunn/fzf), [streamdown](https://github.com/kristopolous/Streamdown) and [simonw's llm](https://github.com/simonw/llm).
 You can use it for free via openrouter.